 The Greeks then opened other gates, and the entire army rushed into the city.
 The massacre that followed was horrific.
 “My horses hooves did not touch the ground from the walls to the palace”, Kolokotronis wrote later in his memoirs.

-The Greeks massacred 32,000 Ottomans, including women and children.
+The Greeks killed thousands of Ottomans.
 The real gain for the rebelling Greeks was 11,000 weapons, while their morale was boosted to the skies.